TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Electronics.md

 > A capacitor (originally known as a condenser) is a passive two-terminal electrical component used to store electrical energy temporarily in an electric field.
 [Wikipedia](https://en.wikipedia.org/wiki/Capacitor)

-## Open Circuit

-> Open-circuit voltage (abbreviated as OCV or VOC ) is the difference of electrical potential between two terminals of a device when disconnected from any circuit.
-[Wikipedia](https://en.wikipedia.org/wiki/Open-circuit_voltage)

-## Short Circuit

->

 ## Electrical Network

 > An electrical network is an interconnection of electrical components (e.g. batteries, resistors, inductors, capacitors, switches) or a model of such an interconnection, consisting of electrical elements (e.g. voltage sources, current sources, resistances, inductances, capacitances).
 [Wikipedia](https://en.wikipedia.org/wiki/Electrical_network)